svakam/learning-journal/markdown.md

 ~~Strikethrough~~ Use ~~ before and after text, no spaces between hashes.

-**Important _very_ important** Same as bold, but an underscore surrounding italicized text within bold formatting.
+**Bold _and italicize_ within** Same as bold, but an underscore surrounding italicized text within bold formatting.

 Unordered listing: 1 dash and a space before text
 - Unordered list